dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Welcome.md

 ![WelcomeImage](./Images/dialogic-hero-1.3.png)
 Welcome to the help pages.
 Here you can find all the information available on how to use the plugin and its parts.

 If you are looking for something specific, you can use the filter in the upper left.
-If you need extra help you can join [Emilio's Discord server](https://discord.gg/v4zhZNh)!
+If you need extra help you can ask questions here: [GitHub Discussions](https://github.com/coppolaemilio/dialogic/discussions) or alternatively chat about the development of Dialogic on [Emilio's Discord server](https://discord.gg/v4zhZNh)!

-This project is made possible by the support of our [Patreons](https://www.patreon.com/coppolaemilio)
+This project is made possible by the support of our [Patreons](https://www.patreon.com/coppolaemilio) and Github Sponsors.

 # Index
 ## Events